avalentino/pyepr/doc/usermanual.rst

 ---------------

-The Python_ EPR API also implements some `special method`_ in order to make EPR programming even handy and, in short, pythonic_.
+The Python_ EPR API also implements some `special method`_ in order to make EPR programming even handy and, in short, "pythonic_".

 The ``__repr__`` methods have been overridden to provide a little more information with respect to the standard implementation.